tsztin0217/snake-game/README.md

 While the game is still far from perfect and has limited features, I hope you enjoy playing it as much as I enjoyed building it!

 ## Current Bugs
-- Food occasionally spawns on the cat's body which momentarily distorts the grid
+- Food occasionally spawns on the cat's body which momentarily distorts the grid but does not affect game functionality

 ## Future Improvements
 - Make the food respawn at a location different from the one occupied by a cat segment